TroelsMortensen/TalkTimer/README.md

 * the speech time
 * button to start/pause speech time recording

 You can drag the cards by dragging the avatar.
 It's a bit clunky, if your mouse exits the participant card, you drop the dragging, and have to pick the card up again.
-This probably won't be improved further.
+While I have an idea for a fix, it is clumsy, so this probably won't be improved further.

 You can start the time recorder for a participant by clicking the "play" button.
 Pressing the play button will pause the other talking participant, if any.
 It is assumed only one talks at a time.